chrisnoonan98675/site/README.md

 | --- | --- | --- | --- |
 | Default template for pages | any page |  default.html | This is defined in `_config.yml`.
 It means that you don't have to set `layout: default` in the `yaml` header of every page. |
 | Landing page | index.markdown | landing_page.html | Among other things, the landing page doesn't need the `breadcrumbs.html` include. |

+# Workflow

+Editors can commit directly on master of the online docs repository.
+Content can be reviewed and approved on the `devdoc` site which refreshes automatically.
+On demand, content can be pushed out to the production site (e.g. via Jenkins).